ernie/the_setup/01_nginx/README.md

     brew install nginx

 You were expecting something else?
-Go ahead and symlink the `.plist` file as instructed, but don't bother loading it yet, because we're going to make some changes to its configuration first.
+Don't bother running `brew services ...` yet.
+We have some changes to make.

 ## The Configuration